The Church of the Ascension, Lake Como

 Enquiries for these are welcomed.

 The church at Cadenabbia has a wonderful acoustic and we are always happy to welcome visiting choirs and musicians.
-Please contact Revd Canon Vickie Sims in the first instance.
+Please contact Revd Robert Morley for details.

 The Church of the Ascension is part of the Archdeaconry of Italy and Malta.
 It has its own Church Council that manages its running and finances.